Prerequisite work for implementing identity and device access policies

 |Linux||Not supported||Not supported||Not supported||Not supported||Not supported|

-For more information about Office 365 client support, see the following articles:
+For more information about client support in Microsoft 365, see the following articles:

-- Office 365 Client App Support - Conditional Access
+- Microsoft 365 Client App Support - Conditional Access

-- Office 365 Client App Support - Modern Authentication
+- Microsoft 365 Client App Support - Multi-factor authentication

 Protecting administrator accounts

-- Use privileged access management in Office 365 to protect your organization from breaches that may use existing privileged admin accounts with standing access to sensitive data or access to critical configuration settings.
+- Use privileged access management to protect your organization from breaches that may use existing privileged admin accounts with standing access to sensitive data or access to critical configuration settings.

-- Use administrator accounts only for administration.
-Admins should have a separate user account for regular non-administrative use and only use their administrative account when necessary to complete a task associated with their job function.
-Office 365 administrator roles have substantially more privileges than Office 365 services.
+- Create and use separate accounts that are assigned Microsoft 365 administrator roles only for administration.
+Admins should have their own user account for regular non-administrative use and only use an administrative account when necessary to complete a task associated with their role or job function.

-- Follow best practices for securing privileged accounts in Azure AD as described in this article.
+- Follow best practices for securing privileged accounts in Azure AD.